 According to the Centers for Disease Control and Prevention (CDC), the leading causes of death of American men are:

-1) Heart disease
+1) Heart disease and heart attacks

 2) Cancer (lung, prostate, colon)